Hally Jolivette Sax: Biography

-Hally Jolivette received her A.B. in 1906 and her A.M. in 1909 — both from the University of Wisconsin — and her Ph.D. from Stanford University in 1912.
+Jolivette received her A.B. in 1906 and her A.M. in 1909 — both from the University of Wisconsin — and her Ph.D. from Stanford University in 1912.
 She taught at the University of Wisconsin (1907–10), Stanford (1910–12), and Washington State College (1912–14).
-While at the latter institution, she met and in 1915 married the botanist Karl Sax, one of her cytology students.
+While at the latter institution, she met and, in 1915, married the botanist Karl Sax, one of her cytology students.
 They later had three sons.

 She worked for a year for the U.S. Department of Agriculture (1914–15) before taking up a position as an instructor of botany in 1916 at Wellesley College in Wellesley, Massachusetts.
-It appears that she taught there at least five years.
+It appears she taught there at least five years.

-She often collaborated with Karl on chromosomal studies, especially those related to the effects of radiation and chemicals on chromosomal structure.
+She often collaborated with her husband, Karl Sax, on chromosomal studies, especially those related to the effects of radiation and chemicals on chromosomal structure.